jdgunter/jdgunter.github.io/_posts/2017-10-7-invariant-subspaces-1.md

 title: Computing Invariant Subspaces of Representations for Groups
 ---

-In this post, I'm going to be going over the details of the GAP implementation of an algorithm to compute the invariant subspaces of a group, along with a bit of mathematical background.
+In this post, I'll to be going over the details of the GAP implementation of an algorithm to compute the invariant subspaces of a group, along with a bit of mathematical background.

 To start off, a **representation** of a group \\(G\\) is a homomorphism \\(\rho : G \to GL_n(V)\\).
 An **invariant subspace** for \\(\rho\\) is a non-empty subspace \\(W \subset V\\) such that \\(\rho(g)w \in W\\) \\( \forall w \in W\\).
 In other words, when acted upon by an element of \\(G\\), vectors in \\(W\\) stay within \\(W\\).
 For example, consider the canonical representation \\(\rho\\) of \\(S_2 = \lbrace (), (12) \rbrace \\),
 \\[ \rho(()) =